 Fry

 The Fry estate was located adjacent to Boyle.
 The family had been invited to Boyle by Lord Kingston in the 18th century and established a weaving industry there.
 Henry Fry of Frybrook was a member of the Grand Panel of county Roscommon in 1828.
+The family remained resident at Frybrook until the 1980s.

 Associated Families